 Philippe Guillaume is a peripatetic artist, photographer and art historian based in Montreal.

-He is also a PhD Fellow in Art History at Concordia University, from which he obtained an interdisciplinary MA (photography and art history) in 2012.
-His research and art involves the relationship between walking and photography in art.
+Philippe is a PhD candidate in Art History at Concordia University and the 2016-17 Fellow, Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art.
+He obtained an interdisciplinary MA (photography and art history) in 2012 with the Special Individualized Program at Concordia University.
+His research and art involve the relationship between walking and photography in art.

 Conferences and Lectures